 - With toddlers, preschoolers, big kids, and even adults

-Plus I’ll share some ideas for what to do with your finished splatter art.
+Plus we’ll share some ideas for what to do with your finished splatter art.

 - Runny paint in cups*

-- Paper (or cardboard, poster board, or a bed sheet)
+- Paper (or a roll of easel paper, cardboard, poster board, or a bed sheet)

 - Spoon or brush